Advanced Cardiovascular Life Support Exam A Answers

 Question: A 62‑year‑old woman experiences 30 minutes of substernal chest pressure radiating to her left arm.
 Her initial troponin is elevated, ECG shows 1 mm ST‑segment depression in leads V4–V6.
 She is hemodynamically stable.
 Which medication should be administered immediately?

-A. Morphine 2–4 mg IV
+A. Which means morphine 2–4 mg IV

 B. Clopidogrel 300 mg PO

-C. Heparin bolus 60 units/kg IV
+C. Because of that, heparin bolus 60 units/kg IV

-D. Nitroglycerin sublingual 0.4 mg
+D. Nitroglycerin sublingual 0.

 Answer: C – Heparin bolus 60 units/kg IV